frontenddogma/web-development-glossary/manuscript/h.md

 Hop limit
 : → Time to Live

+Host
+: A computer or other device connected to a computer network.
+A host may work as a server offering information resources, services, and applications to users or other hosts on the network.
+Hosts are assigned at least one network address.
+Network hosts that participate in applications that use the client-server model of computing, are classified as server or client systems.
+Network hosts may also function as nodes in peer-to-peer applications, in which all nodes share and consume resources in an equipotent manner.&nbsp;[†](#w-host)

 Houdini
 : A set of low-level APIs that give developers the power to extend CSS, providing the ability to hook into the styling and layout process of a browser’s rendering engine.
 Houdini gives developers access to the CSS Object Model (CSSOM), enabling developers to write code the browser can parse as CSS.
 The benefit of Houdini is that developers can create CSS features without waiting for web standards specifications to define them and without waiting for every browser to fully implement the features.&nbsp;[‡](#m-houdini) ℹ︎&nbsp;[ishoudinireadyyet.com](https://ishoudinireadyyet.com/)